shopware5/devdocs/source/sysadmins-guide/varnish-setup/index.md

 ### TLS Termination

 Varnish does not support SSL/TLS ([Why no SSL?](https://www.varnish-cache.org/docs/trunk/phk/ssl.html#phk-ssl)).
-To support TLS requests a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) like nginx or HAProxy has to n to handle incoming TLS connections and forward them to Varnish.
+To support TLS requests, a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) like nginx or HAProxy has to handle incoming TLS connections and forward them to Varnish.

-You can put Varnish on port 80 and handle unencrypted requests directly.
+You can configure Varnish to use port 80 and handle unencrypted requests directly.

 ```